 Newport has always been a great culinary destination.
-In recent years, many new Newport restaurants have opened, offering an amazing variety of options to suit any taste.
-With over 100 restaurants and bars in Newport almost all within walking distance to Wellington, you could spend weeks just sampling all that it has to offer.
+In recent years, many new Newport restaurants have opened, offering an amazing variety of options to suit every taste and budget.
+With over 100 restaurants and bars in Newport almost all within walking distance to Wellington, you could spend week sampling all that Newport has to offer.

 A sample day of dining in Newport might include breakfast while enjoying harborside views from the dock on Adirondack chairs at the end of Bannister’s wharf, a casual sandwich at a local deli and then dinner at one of Newport’s seafood restaurants that line America’s Cup Avenue and Thames Street in downtown Newport.

 Whitehorse Tavern – 26 Marlborough Street, 401-849-3600, The White Horse is famous for being America’s longest operating tavern, opened in 1697.
 Elegant, long traditional dining in historic, colonial surroundings.
 Fireplaces in the cooler months are wonderful.
 American cuisine nicely prepared.
 Consistently good service.
 Reservations essential on weekends.
 Dress: Business Casual/Formal.
 Though once required, jackets now only recommended.

 Cafe Zelda – 528 Thames Street, 401-849-4002, Gracing downtown Newport, this casual cafe favors guests with its fine American cuisine, from signature gourmet burgers to fresh seafood, sizzling steaks and hearty sandwiches.
 Try the Roasted Beet and Marinated Goat Cheese Sandwich, the Spinach Salad, the Chicken Fried Lobster or the Garlic and Herb Roasted Chicken Breast served with a side of Zelda’s infamous mac n’ cheese.
 The wine cellar is quite large, with a fine collection of French, American and Italian wines.